 The data shown is not constant over time and the allocation may change in the future.
 Totals may not sum to 100.0% due to rounding.
 All data source Allianz Global Investors unless otherwise stated.

-Taiwan Semiconductor Manufacturing Company (TSMC) was one of the strongest contributors to performance last year and in its Q4 results, the maker of integrated circuits beat high revenue and margin expectations and also guided positively.
+Taiwan Semiconductor Manufacturing Company (TSMC) was again one of the strongest contributors as the positive impact of Q4 results supported the stock.
 Longer term, the company expects 5G to be a multi-year catalyst across all its clients.
 There is a strong demand for TSMC’s products and it has a relatively low factory count in China.
 We have trimmed our position in the stock.

-While the overall economic background remains uncertain, there are long-term structural trends which offer more visibility for investors: The shift towards digitalisation is one we have discussed previously, and have exposure to in the portfolio, in names like Microsoft or Atlas Copco.
+While the overall economic background lacks certainty short term, there are long-term structural trends which offer more visibility for investors: The shift towards digitalisation is one we have discussed previously, and have exposure to in the portfolio, in names like Microsoft or Atlas Copco.
 A second structural shift is related to developing of a low carbon economy which is reflected through our ownership of renewable energy companies Enel and Iberdrola.
-Thirdly, and of particular importance to the Brunner portfolio, is the search for yield in the increasingly low interest rate environment intensifies the search for reliable yield and dividend growth potential.
+Thirdly, and of particular importance to the Brunner portfolio, is the search for yield in the increasingly low interest rate environment.

 Overall therefore, the outlook for equity returns in 2020 remains modest.
 The liquidity environment remains supportive while economic activity is mixed.
 Global equity valuations are at the high end of historic ranges, but remain attractive relative to other assets with yields above most bond markets.
 Generating good performance will require active investment and avoidance of risk.